-Property and equipment

-Purchased property and equipment is recorded at its cost of acquisition.
+Property and equipment - Purchased property and equipment is recorded at its cost of acquisition.
 Donated property and equipment is recorded at its estimated fair value on the date of donation.
 Property and equipment additions in excess of \$500 are capitalized.
 Depreciation is provided on a straight-line basis over the estimated useful lives of 3 to 10 years.
-Depreciation of property and equipment for the years ended December 31, 2021 and 2020 was \$90,671 and \$95,405, respectively.
+Depreciation of property and equipment for the years ended December 31, 2022 and 2021 was \$76,579 and \$90,671, respectively.

-Investments and investment return

-Investments in securities with readily determinable fair values are measured at fair value in the statements of financial position.
-Investment returns include realized and unrealized gains and losses, interest, and dividends, net of investment expenses, and are reported as an increase or decrease to the appropriate net asset category.
+Investments and investment return - Investments in securities with readily determinable fair values are measured at fair value in the statements of financial position.
+Investment return includes realized and unrealized gains and losses, interest, and dividends, net of investment expenses, and are reported as an increase or decrease to the appropriate net asset category.

-StreamBank software development costs

-Costs to develop software programs to be used solely for internal needs have been accounted for in accordance with the provisions of Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) No. 350-40, Internal-Use Software.
+StreamBank software development costs and projects in process - intangible assets - Costs to develop software programs to be used solely for internal needs have been accounted for in accordance with the provisions of FASB Accounting Standards Codification (ASC) No. 350-40, Internal-Use Software.
 Costs incurred during the application development stage for software programs to be used solely for internal needs are capitalized and will be amortized over their useful life once the software is substantially complete and ready for its intended use.
 Capitalized software is amortized over 5 to 10 years.
-Amortization expense for the years ended December 31, 2021 and 2020 was \$124,587 and \$119,228, respectively.
+Costs capitalized to StreamBank software at each of the years ended December 31 2022 and 2021 totaled \$1,185,282.
+Accumulated amortization totaled \$1,005,746 and \$874,674, respectively, as of December 31, 2022 and 2021.
+Amortization expense for the years ended December 31, 2022 and 2021 was \$131,072 and \$124,587, respectively.
+Projects in process at December 31, 2022 and 2021 related to software development totaled \$579,127 and \$87,661 at December 31, 2022 and 2021, respectively.
+Amortization expense is expected to approximate \$130,000 for the next five years.